Eschatologue/CM_wiki/docs/spells/description/additional/homebrew/cantrip.md

 > **Classes:** Cleric, Druid

 *"The spell earned its name when a Spire first laid its gaze upon a mortal, granting them permission to draw power from the lingering energy of Antares' now shattered moon.
-However, a particularly self-centered elf insists on calling it "Khaine’s Kalamity"—because it has a much cooler ring to it and makes for a better story at parties."*
+However, a particularly self-centered elf insists on calling it "Khaine's Kalamity"—because it has a much cooler ring to it and makes for a better story at parties."*